top of page

 The lead person was the show pony - the slick performer who convinces clients to place the order, and it’s extremely unlikely they’ll be the person doing the work - in fact you'll probably never see them again.

-Have you ever been told that your trusted dentist or hairdresser has left and you've got the new person, fresh out of college, a bit rough round the edges - and they're looking forward to testing their skills on you.
+Have you ever been told that your trusted dentist or hairdresser has left and you've got the new kid, fresh out of college, a bit rough round the edges - but never mind, they're looking forward to testing their skills out on you.

-Or how about when we are out for a meal and we realise the head chef isn’t in the kitchen that day, or the place is very busy and the staff are 'up the wall'.
+Or how about when we are out for a meal and it's obvious the head chef isn’t in the kitchen that day, or the place is very busy and the staff are 'up the wall'.
 Are we ever proactively recompensed for sub-standard experience?
 Of course we're not.

-In 'BigCo' land the prices and tariffs are set in the belief that all customers receive a full and excellent service, but so often it falls well below expectations, and you're left feeling miserable and cheated.
+In 'BigCo' land the tariffs are set in the belief that all customers receive a full and excellent service, but so often it falls well below expectations, and you're left feeling cheated.

 But that isn’t the way it works in a small business, and it’s one of the reasons why businesses are called 'boutique' or 'niche'.
 So many people prefer them because the owner is usually the person doing the work!